 This will help you stay hydrated on this tropical island.
 Else, you will end up being infected with either a UTI or severe dehydration.

 Do not save money on water.
-A 1-liter bottle costs only 20 INR.
+A 1-litre bottle costs only 20 INR.
 So even if you buy 3 bottles daily, it just amounts to 60 INR.
 Remember this money can help you save a lot of trouble.

-Now that I’ve introduced you the basics of Vypin Island, let me move on to the list of places (starting with beaches) that you can explore in and around the locale.
+Now that I’ve introduced you to the basics of Vypin Island, let me move on to the list of places (starting with beaches) that you can explore in and around the locale.

 What Beaches Must be Visited while Traveling Solo to Vypin Island?